NewYears1978/Fiddle-Me-This/README.md

 **Original:** This folder contains only art that is used to override "original" art for gumps within UO

-The *Excel File* title1d "Art ID List" is a list of all the art IDs I have used (and others that will be used in the future).
+The *Excel File* titled "Art ID List" is a list of all the art IDs I have used (and others that will be used in the future).
 This list can help you find a particular art in case you want to edit it yourself or need to find it within an XML file.
 This currently only includes art IDs for my custom gump art.
 I will be updating this list later to include helping descriptions of all the other art in my pack, so you can easily know what they are for.

 # Instructions
 These folders are structured the same way your TazUO installation would be already.
 To install simply drop the files into your root TazUO folder.
 Folders affected are TUO/Data/XmlGumps and TUO/ExternalImages where TUO is your TazUO installation directory.